 Education and training are the most important aspect of employee safety.

-Having monitors and alarms is critical but training employees about the devices, and alarm procedures are also vital.
+Having co2 monitors and detectors is critical but training employees about these devices, and alarm procedures is also vital.
 Carbon dioxide gas is heavier than air, and paying attention to the level of CO2 in your workspace will save lives.

-Without the proper fixed and wall mounted indoor safety monitors, personal handheld monitors or CO2 leak detectors in place, employees could experience severe negative health effects, as mentioned above.
+Without proper fixed and wall mounted indoor safety monitors, personal handheld monitors or CO2 leak detectors in place, employees could experience severe negative health effects or injury, as mentioned above.

-If you have employees that spend any amount of time near or around areas where CO2 may be stored or produced, a fixed wall mount device or personal safety monitor is always a must!
+If you have employees that spend any amount of time near or around areas where CO2 may be stored, produced or can collect a carbon dioxide detector, is a must.

 3. Team involvement in CO2 safety seminars/workshops.

-Ensuring safety in the workplace is important, however knowing that there are tools available such as Brewer Association - Podcasts for CO2 Exposure, or MBAA CO2 Safety Toolbox could act as a valuable resource and provides key insight from restaurant and beverage leaders.
+Ensuring safety in the workplace is important, however knowing that there are tools available such as Brewer Association - Podcasts for CO2 Exposure, or MBAA CO2 Safety Toolbox that could act as a valuable resource and provide key insight from brewing, restaurant and beverage leaders.

-Creating Standard Operating Procedures is also critical to staff training and development both for current and future employees.
+Creating standard operating procedures or "SOPs" is also critical to staff training and development both for current and future employees.

 Building a sense of community and trust within the team is a great start to making it easier for the workplace to be open and communicative in terms of understanding CO2 topics in the workplace.